nabeelvalley/website/static/content/blog/staging/automate-anything-with-actions.md

 # Create a GitHub Repo

-In order for us to run our action we'll need a GitHub Repository to use, to create a Repo go to [GitHub](https://github.com/) and sign in, thereafter go the ['Create a new repository page'](https://github.com/new) and fill in the details, be sure to select `Initialize this repository with a README`, pick `Node` as the `.gitignore` file, and select a license if you'd like to
+For us to run our action we'll need a GitHub Repository to use, to create a Repo go to [GitHub](https://github.com/) and sign in, thereafter go the ['Create a new repository page'](https://github.com/new) and fill in the details, be sure to select `Initialize this repository with a README`, pick `Node` as the `.gitignore` file, and select a license if you'd like to

 Once you've done that, click `Create repository` and you should see the initial files we added to the Repo.
 Next, click on the `Code` button and copy the URL in the text box

-Now, from a terminal you will need to clone the repository.
+Now, from a terminal, you will need to clone the repository.
 Run the following command and make sure to paste the link you just copied in place of `<YOUR URL>` below:

 ```sh
 git clone <YOUR URL>